10 PDPA Obligations Every Singapore Business Must Follow

 - Customer transaction records: Typically 5-7 years

-- Marketing consent records: As long as consent is active
+- Marketing consent records: As long as consent remains active

 - CCTV recordings: Typically 30-90 days unless an incident occurred